Towards Very Low-Cost Iterative Prototyping for Fully Printable Dexterous Soft Robotic Hands

 For better printablity and customizability we print the thumb design separately and mount it onto the hand using four small screws.
 In total the hand is actuated by seven tendons.
 Each finger in the hand features one flexor tendon, with the thumb featuring two additional tendons for adduction/abduction.
 Tendons are routed through \diameter 1 mm wide channels that are printed directly inside the hand and are made from standard monofilament fishing line with a diameter of $0.61mm$ and a rated tear strengh of $178 N$.
 To secure the tendon we print small dumbbell shaped anchors from PETG material and tie the tendon around the anchor using an improved clinch knot\footnote{\hyperref[https://www.animatedknots.com/improved-clinch-knot]{https://www.animatedknots.com/improved-clinch-knot}}.

-Each tendon is driven by a brushless DC (BLDC) electric motor from IQ motion (IQ Vertiq 220KV) which are operated at 24V.
-The motors are contained in a compact lightweight wrist design (total weight: $648g$, soft hand excl. wrist: $94g$), which can be mounted on robot arms (as shown in \Cref{fig:teaser} \textit{center and right}).
+Each tendon is driven by a brushless DC (BLDC) electric motor from IQ motion (IQ Vertiq 220KV\footnote{\hyperref[https://www.iq-control.com/vertiq-2306-220kv]{https://www.iq-control.com/vertiq-2306-220kv}}) which are operated at 24V.
+The motors feature a built-in minimum jerk trajectory generator which we use to generate smooth motions between keyframed poses.
+All electronic and hardware parts are contained in a compact lightweight wrist design (total weight: $648g$, soft hand excl. wrist: $94g$), which can be mounted on robot arms (as shown in \Cref{fig:teaser} \textit{center and right}).
 The assembled hand design is fully self-contained requiring only a USB-cable for Serial Communication and a 24V DC power supply.

 Depending on the size of the hand a full print can take between $12-18$ hours due to the relatively slow printing speeds of flexible filaments.
 Once finished printing, assembling the hand is a matter of attaching the hand to the wrist, inserting the tendons through the channels and securing them by tying a simple knot.
 This all can be done in under one hour.